MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation-wsfc.md

    :::image type="content" source="./media/managed-instance-link-preparation-wsfc/mi-link-cluster-validate.png" alt-text="Screenshot of validating the WSFC creation.":::

-You should be able to see the local machine single-node added to this cluster and with the Status being `Up` - which confirms the WSFC configuration has been completed successfully.
+You should be able to see the local machine single-node added to this cluster and with the Status being `Up`.
+This confirms the WSFC configuration has been completed successfully.
 You can now close the Failover Cluster Manager tool.

 Next, verify that Always On option can be enabled on SQL Server by following these steps: